Pre-Operative-Testing (History and Physical)

 Family and Friends

 Limit the number of people who accompany you to the facility.
 To maximize the comfort of all visitors, we suggest that only 1 person accompany adult patients.
-For pediatric patients, both parents, and/or legal guardians may accompany the patient.
+For pediatric patients, only 1 parent, and/or legal guardian may accompany the patient into the perioperative area.

 Language Translation Services